-Emissions in Japan accounted for 35% of greenhouse gas emissions.
+Emissions in Japan accounted for 39% of greenhouse gas emissions.

 Greenhouse Gas Emissions in Japan and Other Countries

-For calculating greenhouse gas emission volumes, the CO2 emission conversion factors as defined in the “List of Calculation Methods and Emission Factors for Calculation, Reporting, and Publication” published by the Ministry of the Environment and based on the “Law Concerning the Promotion of the Measures to Cope with Global Warming” are used.
+* For calculating greenhouse gas emission volumes, the CO2 emission conversion factors as defined in the “List of Calculation Methods and Emission Factors for Calculation, Reporting, and Publication” published by the Ministry of the Environment and based on the “Law Concerning the Promotion of the Measures to Cope with Global Warming” are used.
 We also use the coefficients provided by the producer for coal.

-The alternative conversion factor from the “Fiscal Year 2016 CO2 Emission Factors by Electric Power Supplier” has been used.
+The alternative conversion factor from the “Fiscal Year 2018 CO2 Emission Factors by Electric Power Supplier” has been used.

 Introduction of Renewable Energy

-Operations of photovoltaic modules installed by the Nisshinbo Group remained steady throughout fiscal 2017, generating 4.91 thousand MWh of power.
+Operations of photovoltaic modules installed by the Nisshinbo Group remained steady throughout fiscal 2019, generating 4.8 thousand MWh of power.

-Generation Capacity by Business Site in Fiscal 2017
+Generation Capacity by Business Site in Fiscal 2019

 |Installation site||Generation capacity (kW)||Year operation commenced||Use|